 School Facility Fees for this school district will be collected, absent other arrangements, prior to issuance of a building permit.
-An account has been established, ongoing appropriations have been made of funds for planning, design, or construction of needed facilities, and a proposed construction schedule or plan has been adopted.
-Except as modified by other documentation of the school district, the construction schedule for the needed school facilities identified in this plan will be within the next five years.
+An account has been established, ongoing appropriations have been made of funds for planning, design, or construction of needed facilities.
+The construction schedule for the needed school facilities identified in this plan will be within the next five years.